mosa/MOSA-Project/Source/Docs/getting-started-windows.rst

 Launch
 ======

-To launch one of the demo application, execute the ``Launcher.bat`` script to start the :doc:`MOSA Launcher Tool<tool-launcher>`.
+To launch one of the demo applications, simply execute the ``Launcher.bat`` script to start the :doc:`MOSA Launcher Tool<tool-launcher>`.
 This tool:

 - Compiles the operating system
 - Creates a virtual disk image, with the compiled binary and boot loader
 - Launches a virtual machine instance (using QEMU by default)

-By default, the CoolWorld demo operating system is pre-selected.
-Click the ``Compile and Run`` button to compile and launch the demo.

 Starter Project
 ===============